shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 - Include Image

 ## Improvements

 Currently, the PixelCNN's generated samples resemble brain images from the ADNI dataset, but the detail of the structures within the brain could be improved.
 Another indicator of suboptimal performance from PixelCNN is the large Sparse Categorical Cross Entropy Loss.
-Thus, improvements could potentially be achieved by **performing more hyper-parameter tuning.
-In particular, tuning the number of residual blocks, codebook size, the number of embeddings, the dimension of the codebook.**
+Thus, improvements could potentially be achieved by ***performing more hyper-parameter tuning.
+In particular, tuning the number of residual blocks, codebook size, the number of embeddings, the dimension of the codebook.***

 However, PixelCNN suffers from blind spots, where the construction of the masks in the implementation skips pixels when performing a prediction for the current pixel.
-Therefore, **generated images could be improved by implementing another model to train the prior**.
+Therefore, ***generated images could be improved by implementing another model to train the prior***.
 Some candidate models include an improved autoregressive generative model such as Gated PixelCNN or PixelSNAIL, or aGenerative Adversarial Network (GAN).

+## Example Usage

+## Reproduce Results

 ## Dependencies
 - tensorflow >= 2.9.2